versatica/mediasoup/worker/deps/catch/docs/command-line.md

 Will cause the executable to print a message and wait until the return/ enter key is pressed before continuing - either before running any tests, after running all tests - or both, depending on the argument.

+<a id="benchmark-resolution-multiple"></a>
+## Specify multiples of clock resolution to run benchmarks for
+<pre>--benchmark-resolution-multiple &lt;multiplier&gt;</pre>

+When running benchmarks the clock resolution is estimated.
+Benchmarks are then run for exponentially increasing numbers of iterations until some multiple of the estimated resolution is exceed.
+By default that multiple is 100, but it can be overridden here.

 <a id="usage"></a>
 ## Usage